Axiomdocs

 When an AI agent needs to make a purchase:

-3. Card issuance — A single-use virtual debit card is created with the specified spend limit.
+3. Card issuance — A single-use virtual debit card is created with a spend limit matching the purchase amount.

-4. Purchase — The agent uses the card details to complete the purchase at the merchant.
+5. Purchase — The agent uses the virtual card details to complete the purchase at the merchant.
+The card is automatically closed after the first authorization.

 6. Transaction recorded — The transaction is logged with full details including the AI's reasoning and any rules that were applied.